Country House (horse): Racing career

 Country House's first race was on turf at Belmont Park on October 6, 2018, in which he was never a factor.
 Country House won his first race in his third start, a maiden special weight race at Gulfstream Park on January 17, 2019.
 After his maiden victory, LNJ Foxwoods purchased an interest in him.
 He finished 2nd at Risen Star, 3rd at the Arkansas Derby, and 4th at the Louisiana Derby.

 In the Kentucky Derby on May 4, Maximum Security crossed the finish line first, but was judged to have impeded War of Will and Long Range Toddy when he swerved into their path, causing them to check strides.
 As a result, Maximum Security was disqualified, and Country House, who had crossed the finish line second, was declared the winner.

 On May 7, Country House was ruled out of running in the 2019 Preakness Stakes, due to his trainer detecting a virus.
 This marked the first time the Kentucky Derby winner did not race in the Preakness Stakes since 1996.

 Country House went on to develop a series of ailments that led to his retirement.
 According to a statement by McFadden's Blackwood Stables, he was first "diagnosed with proximal suspensory ligament desmitis on both front fetlocks" in June.
 Country House then experienced complications, leading to his hospitalization at Rood and Riddle Equine Hospital on July 1 for an infection on his lower right fore.
 Because the right fore was not load bearing during his recovery from the infection, his left fore had to bear the extra weight and developed laminitis.
 Over the next several months, the laminitis was stabilized and Country House was then turned out to pasture.
 He is expected to fully recover but will never be able to race again.

 Stud career

-Country House will begin his career as a stallion at Darby Dan Farm in Lexington, Kentucky in 2021 for a fee of $7,500.
+Country House began his career as a stallion at Darby Dan Farm in Lexington, Kentucky in 2021 for a fee of $7,500.